In this guide, you create a new node group, then apply a named chunk of Puppet code --- better known as a class --- to the node group. You apply the

 Create a node group

-Node groups enable you to assign classes to multiple nodes at a time.
+Node groups enable you to assign classes to more than one node at a time.

-You could assign classes to individual nodes one at a time, but chances are, each of your classes need to be applied to multiple nodes.
+You could assign classes to individual nodes one at a time, but chances are, each of your classes needs to be applied to more than one node.
 By creating a node group, you can apply a class to many nodes at once.

 - In the PE console, click Nodes> Classification, and click Add group.